 - The stages page appears.
 This will save your type of request.
 Click Create to create a new stage.

 - On the form, specify the name and the code of the stage in the fields that are highlighted in purple.
 Click Save.
 A completed form looks similar to this:

 - The same way create all the necessary stages.
 A configured page of the stages looks like this:

 - Please note that on the stages when the request is closed (in our case: Closed (Ok) and Cancel), you need to select the Closed check box on the form.

 - Return to the request type form.
 You can do this by clicking Request for Incident from the top, on the navigation bar.
 Or you can select it from the request types list.

-- Next to the Start Stage field, on the Description tab, the stage that is in the first place on the list on the stages page automatically sets as starting stage.
+- Next to the Start Stage field, on the Settings tab, the stage that is in the first place on the list on the stages page automatically sets as starting stage.

 Configure Request Routes

 After creating stages you need to plan and configure routes for different cases of request handling.

 - from this stage it can be moved to the New stage;